In 2012 we initiated our first volunteer programme which was so successful we are now recruiting volunteers again for the 2018 season.

 Training will be given as required.

 Enter your details via the ‘Contact Us’ page on the website, selecting ‘Volunteering’ from the tick list.
-You will then be sent the Volunteers Application Form to complete and return.
-Alternatively, contact the Estate Office on 01242 602308 or email@example.com and request a Volunteers Application Pack.
+You will then be sent the Volunteers Information & Application Pack to complete and return.
+Alternatively, contact the Estate Office on 01242 602308 or email@example.com and request a Volunteers Information & Application Pack.

 Although these are volunteer positions, a formal selection process is in place.
 If there are no vacancies at the time you apply, your application will be kept on a waiting list.